mpostol/OPC-UA-OOI/Networking/SemanticData/README.PubSubMTF.md

 To interchange the process data `Publisher` and all associated `Subscribers` nodes depend on a common `Distribution Channel`. `Distribution Channel` models common knowledge necessary to use an underlying messages transport communication stack, i.e. underlying protocol stack and relevant parameters to route the messages over the network.

-A `Security Key Management` provides keys for message security that can be used by the `Publisher` to sign and encrypt `NetworkMessage` structures and by the `Subscriber` to verify the signature of and decrypt the `NetworkMessage`.
-The specification defines OPC UA Information Model for `Security Key Management` services that enables to implement this class as the **OPC UA Server** or **OPC UA Client**.
+A `Security Key Management` provides keys for message security that can be used by the `Publisher` to sign and encrypt `NetworkMessage` structures and by the `Subscriber` to verify the signature of and decrypt the `NetworkMessage`. `NetworkMessage` security concerns the integrity and confidentiality of the published message payload.
+The level of security can be:

+- no security
+- signing but no encryption
+- signing and encryption

+Message security is end-to-end security (from `Publisher` to `Subscriber` instances) and requires common knowledge of the cryptographic artifacts necessary to sign and encrypt on the `Publisher` side as well as validate the signature and decrypt on the `Subscriber` side.
+The message security is independent of the transport protocol mapping and is defined by the specyfication.

+The specification defines OPC UA Information Model for `Security Key Management` services and many possible scenarios that can be used to select the security profile and provide appropriate security artifacts to the `Publisher` and `Subscriber` using this model.
+One of them is to implement this model as the **OPC UA Server** or **OPC UA Client** where the OPC UA IM model is used to describe the server OPC UA Address Space.
+A detailed description of all possible scenarios applicable to select security profile and exchange security artifacts is outside of the scope of this section.

 `Publisher` and `Subscriber` nodes may be configurable through vendor-specific engineering tools or using the dedicated configuration OPC UA Information Model described in this standard.
 This model allows a standard **OPC UA Client** based configuration tool to configure a **PubSub Application** connecting to the embedded **OPC UA Server**.
 Using remote **Configuration Tool** over an **OPC UA Session** does not determine how dynamic the configuration can be.
 More detailed description of this model is outside of the scope of this section.